 Big Finish released three Companion Chronicles for the First Doctor and Steven (Peter Purves doing both) and a brand new companion in the form of Oliver Harper (Tom Allen — Pip Bin from Bleak Expectations).
-The stories are written by Simon Guerrier (author of several other trilogies notably the Sara Kingdom stories).
+The stories are written by Simon Guerrier (author of several other trilogies notably the Sara Kingdom stories and also Graceless).

 How well does this series work and did we need a new companion?
 My thoughts are below…

 The first story, Perpetual Bond introduces Oliver Harper, a man with a secret.
 Oliver is a city trader (hence the cover and the word bond) who is on the run from the police.
 The Doctor and Steven find themselves back in a certain scrap yard and initially think of finding Ian and Barbara but instead fight a race of aliens trading in human stock with full permission of the government.

 This is an atmospheric tale that gives us an intriguing new character and a feel for the 1960s stock exchange.
 For my tastes it lacked a bit of variation in that it dwelt on the mechanics of contract law and other details but did make good use of the work fungible.
 The resolution involved some transmat trickery and Oliver takes the chance to come on-board the TARDIS.

 Next is Cold Equations which takes Oliver into space for the first time.
 This is the debris strewn space around the once mighty planet Earth of the far future.
 Here they encounter the Callians, a race of scavenging aliens intent only on their profit and reluctant to believe that Steven and Oliver are representatives of the once mighty Earth Empire.